The Iosco Conservation District

 Current Condition of Ingalls Forest:

 Parts of the Ingalls Property forest have been harvested and regrowth is in progress.
 Some initial trails and clearings have been established, but are not developed at this time.
-The property is enrolled in HAP and is open to youth and apprentice hunting only.
 Please keep checking here for updates.

 Ingalls Forest: